zoff99/ToxAndroidRefImpl/sorma2/README.md

 # Sorma<sup>2</sup> - Simple ORM(Android)<sup>2</sup> <sub>(also for Desktop)<sub>

+sorma2 is a two-phase ORM system that generates Java code from annotated schema definitions during development, then uses that generated code at runtime for database operations.<br>

 It is based on the wonderful https://github.com/maskarade/Android-Orma by [FUJI Goro](https://github.com/gfx)
 <br>
 <br>